chainguard-dev/edu/content/chainguard/administration/terraform-provider/index.md

 ### Using data sources

-*Data sources* allow Terraform to access and use information that was defined outside of a Terraform configuration.
+*Data sources* allow Terraform to access and use information that was defined outside ofWe'll outline two ways to define this kind of reference: using local values and data sources. a Terraform configuration.
 The available data sources for Chainguard resources are [groups](https://registry.terraform.io/providers/chainguard-dev/chainguard/latest/docs/data-sources/group), [identities](https://registry.terraform.io/providers/chainguard-dev/chainguard/latest/docs/data-sources/identity), and [roles](https://registry.terraform.io/providers/chainguard-dev/chainguard/latest/docs/data-sources/role).

 If you know the exact name of your organization's group, you can use a data resource to query the API for it: